-The results of investigations of the relative importance of various linguistic factors for the intelligibility may be used to develop a model of intelligibility.
-As we have seen, intelligibility tests involving human subjects is often labour-intensive and involves many considerations.
+The results of investigations of the relative importance of various linguistic factors for intelligibility may be used to develop a model of intelligibility.
+As we have seen, intelligibility testing involving human subjects is often labor intensive and involves many considerations.
 It also yields noisy data.
-It would therefore be helpful if we had an objective way of predicting intelligibility that would not involve actual testing.
-Since languages differ in many dimensions such as sound inventories, prosody, vocabularies, morphology and syntax, such a measure would involve linguistic distance measurements at different linguistic levels.
+It would therefore be helpful to have an objective way of predicting intelligibility that would not involve actual testing.
+Since languages differ in many dimensions, such as sound inventories, prosody, vocabularies, morphology, and syntax, such a measure would involve linguistic distance measurements at different linguistic levels.
 However, we still lack information about how to weigh these dimension in order to develop a measure that can predict intelligibility.
-If for example word order differences hardly compromise the communication between speakers of two languages while small differences between the sound systems make the mutual intelligibility difficult, then differences in phonology must be weighted much more in the computation of the linguistic distance than syntax.
-So far, no complete model of intelligibility exists, but Gooskens et al. (2008) have shown that at an aggregate level phonetic distances measured by means of the Levenshtein algorithm (Heeringa 2004) in combination with lexical distances expressed as the percentage of non-cognates (historically non-related words) can predict intelligibility to a large extent (.81 percent explained variance).
-Morphosyntax may also play a role in the intelligibility though to a smaller degree than phonology (Hilton et al. submitted).
-A refined model may improve the predictive power, but it should be realized that non-linguistic factors such as attitudes and previous experience may also play an important role.
+If, for example, word order differences hardly compromise the communication between speakers of two languages, while small differences between the sound systems make the mutual intelligibility difficult, then differences in phonology must be weighted much more than syntax in the computation of linguistic distance.
+So far, no complete model of intelligibility exists, but Gooskens et al. (2008) have shown that at an aggregate level phonetic distances measured by means of the Levenshtein algorithm (Heeringa 2004) in combination with lexical distances expressed as the percentage of noncognates (historically nonrelated words) can predict intelligibility to a large extent (.81 percent explained variance).
+Morphosyntax may also play a role in the intelligibility, though to a smaller degree than phonology (Hilton et al. accepted).
+A refined model may improve the predictive power, but it should be realized that nonlinguistic factors such as attitudes and previous experience may also play an important role.

-Comparing methods
+Comparing Methods

-In the preceding section a number of methods for measuring intelligibility have been presented.
-Unfortunately, it is not possible to give an answer to the questions which methods is best.
-The choice of the method to be used in an investigation depends on a large number of practical factors such as time and funds available and the background of the subjects.
+In the preceding section a number of methods for measuring intelligibility were presented.
+Unfortunately, it is not possible to give an answer to the question of which method is best.
+The choice of the method to be used in an investigation depends on a large number of practical factors, such as time and funds available and the background of the subjects.
 Even with sufficient time and money and subjects who are able and patient enough to undergo complicated and lengthy tests, the choice of method still depends on the precise aim of the investigation.